tiagovb/CntxtCS/README.md

 > 🤯 **75% Token Reduction In Context Window Usage!**

-Why CntxtCS.py:
+## Why CntxtJV?

-Improves LLM's ability to navigate and comprehend C# projects.
+-  Dramatically improves LLM navigation of Java codebases
-Enhances LLM understanding of code structure and relationships.
+-  Enhances AI comprehension of code structure and relationships
-Extracts classes, methods, namespaces, and dependencies concisely.
+-  Extracts classes, methods, packages and dependencies concisely
-Generates a JSON knowledge graph of C# codebases for LLM context.
+-  Generates optimized knowledge graphs for LLM context
-Optimizes context windows with relevant code information.
+-  Maximizes context window efficiency with relevant code data

 Supercharge your LLM's understanding of your C# codebases.
 CntxtCS generates comprehensive knowledge graphs that help LLMs navigate and comprehend your code structure with ease.